The Go project welcomes all contributors.

 Sensitive security-related issues (only!) should be reported to email@example.com.

 First-time contributors that are already familiar with the GitHub flow are encouraged to use the same process for Go contributions.
 Even though Go maintainers use Gerrit for code review, a bot called Gopherbot has been created to sync GitHub pull requests to Gerrit.

 Open a pull request as you normally would.
-Gopherbot will automatically sync the code and post a link to Gerrit.
-When somebody comments on the change, it will be posted in the pull request, so you will also get a notification.
+Gopherbot will create a corresponding Gerrit change and post a link to it on your GitHub pull request; updates to the pull request will also get reflected in the Gerrit change.
+When somebody comments on the change, their comment will be also posted in your pull request, so you will get a notification.

 Some things to keep in mind:

 It is not possible to fully sync Gerrit and GitHub, at least at the moment, so we recommend learning Gerrit.
-It's different but powerful and familiarity with help you understand the flow.
+It's different but powerful and familiarity with it will help you understand the flow.

 This is an overview of the overall process: